PR0CK0/RDF-Prefix-Adder/README.md

 File can be anywhere you want.

 # Limitations
-* Currently turtle format only.
+* Currently Turtle format only.